 If You Can't Afford Health Insurance

 If you don't qualify for Medicaid, you may still be eligible for a subsidy.
-You will be eligible if your income is under 400 percent of the poverty level.
+You will be eligible if your income is between 100 and 400 percent of the poverty level.
 Instead of waiting for your annual tax rebate, you can get the tax credit each month.
 You may also qualify for reduced copayments and deductibles.
 Be more aware of your options by learning how to get Obamacare.

 You may also qualify for an exemption from the tax if your income is too low, your state hasn't expanded Medicaid, or you are in a situation of hardship.
 Know the exceptions to the rules by looking into Obamacare exemptions.